 The next step is the surgical procedure.
 During this step, you should not experience any pain or discomfort thanks to a local anesthetic and other sedation dentistry options of your choosing.
 Your dentist will make a small incision in your soft tissues and then implant the titanium post into your jawbone.
 Dr. Clark will close your gums up with sutures or attach a healing cap to the implant posts.

 Healing and Osseointegration

 The post will take some time to heal and properly fuse to your jawbone.
 In the meantime, we may be able to place a temporary dental restoration.
 However, some patients will have a gap in place of the missing tooth.
 Keeping the incision site clean will help ensure fast and thorough healing.
 As it heals, osseointegration takes place.
 While healing may take several months to complete, osseointegration will give your dental implant a solid base and provide tooth-root functionality.

-Once your post has completely healed, an abutment will need to be added on top of the post.
-The abutment will eventually support your dental crown.
+Once your posts have completely fused with the bone, your dentist will secure abutments to the top of the posts.
+The abutments will eventually support your dental restoration.
 This procedure is shorter than the surgical procedure done prior.
 During this procedure, your gum tissue is closed around, but not over, the abutment.
 It will be another two weeks at least before the dental crown will be attached to the abutment.

 Once the abutment is completely healed, a porcelain dental crown will be secured to the abutment.
 The dental crown is a realistic-looking prosthetic tooth that takes the place of your missing tooth.
 Once attached to the abutment, it should completely replace your missing tooth, leaving your smile looking as good as new.

-Don’t be intimidated by the dental implant process.
-Our team is here to help you through it, and we will do our best to make it as easy as possible for you.
+The dental implant process may be longer than your other option, the end result is the most natural tooth replacement available.
+Our team is here to help you through it, and we will do our best to make it as easy as possible.
 Please schedule an appointment with Laurel Smiles to begin your dental implant process.